These woodlands are set in one of the most beautiful parts of Wales - the Rheidol Valley.

 The adjacent Ystwyth Valley is equally as lovely and is well worth a visit if you are in the area.

-Coed Rheidol NNR is managed by the Countryside Council for Wales (CCW), but there are also several other woodland nature reserves in the vicinity of this NNR that are managed by the Wildlife Trust of South and West Wales (WTSWW).
+Coed Rheidol NNR is managed by Natural Resources Wales (NRW), but there are also several other woodland nature reserves in the vicinity of this NNR that are managed by the Wildlife Trust of South and West Wales (WTSWW).

 There are several ways of getting into Coed Rheidol, but perhaps the best known place to start is Devil's Bridge, which is just outside Aberystwyth.
 Take the A487 from Aberystwyth in the direction of Cardigan (Aberteifi) and then turn left onto the A4120 towards Llangurig.
 Devil's Bridge is on this road.